hirigaray/Xlambda/README.md

 ## installation

 `libwm` provides two files: libwm.a and wm.h.
-You can build/install them as follow:
+You can build/install them as follows:

     $ make
     # make install

 The makefile supports 2 macros: DESTDIR and PREFIX.

-Then to link your program against it, compile it as follow:
+To link your program against it, compile it as follows:

     cc pgm.c -lwm -o pgm